 Now you know how to whiten teeth but there’s more.
-The problem in my example was not so much the colour of the teeth but the brightness.
+The problem in my example was not so much the color of the teeth but the brightness.

 When you need to make teeth look whiter in Photoshop, you also have to make them lighter.

 It’s clear now that the selection we’ve made earlier wasn’t perfect.
-We’ll use a masking technique to remove the lighter areas around the teeth on the lips and mouth.
+We’ll use a masking technique to remove the lighter areas on the lips and mouth.

 Step 5: Make Final Adjustments to the Selection